rackerlabs/rackspace-how-to/content/cloud-servers/install-and-configure-phpmyadmin.md

     system status apache2

-You should now be able to view phpMyAdmin through a web browser.
+You should now be able to view phpMyAdmin through a web browser, as shown in the following image:

 <img src="{% asset_path cloud-servers/install-and-configure-phpmyadmin/phpmyadmin-browser.png %}" />

 #### NGINX web server

-After installing phpMyAdmin, the package configuration screen displays.
+After installing phpMyAdmin, the package configuration screen displays, as shown in the following image:

+<img src="{% asset_path cloud-servers/install-and-configure-phpmyadmin/phpmyadmin-package-configuration-select-apache2.png %}" />

 Use the space bar to select **apache2**, press **Tab** to select **Ok**, and then press **Enter**.

-<img src="{% asset_path cloud-servers/install-and-configure-phpmyadmin/phpmyadmin-package-configuration-select-apache2.png %}" />

-The installation process continues until another configuration screen displays that confirms if you want to configure your database for phpMyAdmin by using `dbconfig-common`.
+The installation process continues until another configuration screen displays that prompts you to confirm if you want to configure your database for phpMyAdmin by using `dbconfig-common`.

 Select **Yes**, and then press **Enter**.